andrewhavens/mad_chatter/README.md

     mychatroom/
         config.yml      # for general configuration
-        extensions.rb   # for writing your own extensions web/            # all of the html, css, and javascript live here
+        extensions/     # for writing your own extensions web/            # all of the html, css, and javascript live here

 To start your chat server, navigate to the directory that was just created and run...